Ingredients of my art

 DO YOU TRAVEL TO ANY TOWN OR PLACE OF INTEREST?

-Pretty much, yes, IF I am able.
+Pretty much, yes.
 One of my passions is to help bring attention to off-the-beaten-path places, promote their tourism to help their community thrive through art.

 DO YOU ACCEPT COMMISSIONS FROM INDIVIDUALS?

 Yes, If it's a good fit for both of us.